 Tokyo is the ultimate 24-hour city, but look behind its frantic, high-tech frontage and you'll find plenty of tranquil backstreets and old temples to explore; today take a tour by coach of this fascinating city.
 Begin with a stroll through the Imperial Palace East Garden (you will not enter the palace itself) before exploring the Tokyo National Museum.
 After lunch, head to the Asakusa district, stopping at the atmospheric Sensoji Temple and wandering down Nakamise shopping street, followed by a visit to the observation deck of the Tokyo Skytree for panoramic views over the city.
 You will be on your feet for 4-5 hours during your touring in Tokyo.
+Dinner this evening will be at a local restaurant within walking distance of your hotel.

 Imperial Palace East Garden - The Imperial Palace Garden is part of the main residence of the Emperor of Japan.
-Built on the original site of Edo Castle, the Plaza is made up of a palace, museum, and large park.
+Built on the original site of Edo Castle, the Plaza is made up of a palace, museum and large park.

 Tokyo National Museum - Located in Ueno Park, the Tokyo National Museum is Japan's oldest museum.
-Here you'll find the world's largest collection of Japanese art, including ancient pottery, Buddhist sculptures, samurai swords, colourful woodblock prints eloquent kimonos and much, much more.
+Here you'll find the world's largest collection of Japanese art, including ancient pottery, Buddhist sculptures, samurai swords, colourful woodblock print's, eloquent kimonos and much, much more.